ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 	- normocapneic or hypercapneic respiratory failure
 		- normocapneic due to noncardiogenic, “neurogenic” pulmonary edema, with a normal pulmonary capillary wedge pressure
 	- Women > men have encephalopathy and neurological sequela
+	- persistent , chronic --> efflux of organic osmolytes (creatine, betaine, glutamate, myoinositol, and taurine) from brain cells --> reduced intracellular osmolality and increased water entry **(completed in 48hours --> chronic)**
+	- asymptomatic may have subtle gait and cognitive defects --> increase fall risk
-	- persistent , chronic -->
+	- chronic --> assymetric response